The 2.3 GHz continuum survey of the GEM project: Final map preparation and calibration

 \subsection{Absolute calibration}

-The absolute calibration of the baseline was obtained by means of a {\it T-T} plot between destriped versions of the GEM and Rhodes maps.
-The Rhodes survey, from which the isotropic components of the CMB and the diffuse extragalactic background had been subtracted, was convolved with a Gaussian profile having a FWHM of $140\arcmin$ to match the GEM survey.
-The overlap between the two surveys covers the declination range $-51\deg\la\delta\la+30\deg$ after excluding boundary systematics.
-Using a celestial grid with a resolution of $360/256\deg = 1\fdg40625$ produced 13\,132 paired pixels, whose {\it T-T} plot is shown in Fig.~\ref{Fig11} along with a linear fit (98\% correlation) for calibrating the true zero-point of the GEM survey baseline.
-Notwithstanding the spectral implications due to the small deviation of the linear coefficient from unity ($+14.3\pm1.6\mathrm{mK~K}^{-1}$ is equivalent to a temperature ratio between two synchrotron components, had the GEM band been centered at $2314.05\pm0.45$\th{MHz}), we can alternatively estimate the zero-point correction from the straight mean of the pixel-by-pixel temperature differences at $3.125\pm0.092$\th{K}.
-Similarly, the distribution of these pixel differences is nearly normal as shown in Fig.~\ref{Fig12} with a Gaussian envelope centered at $3.1356\pm0.0019$\th{K} and standard deviation of $65.5\pm1.9$\th{mK}.
-An important feature of the destriping procedure is that it has negligable effect on the temperature scale of the map and, to illustrate this, we have included in Fig.~\ref{Fig12} the Gaussian envelope and its underlying distribution of pixel differences for the ground-corrected map before the destriping.
-We estimate the error in the zero-level of our survey at 103\th{mK} by combining in quadrature the standard deviation of the pixel differences with the error of 80\th{mK} in the absolute zero-level of the Rhodes survey, according to their calibration with the absolute sky temperature measurements of Bersanelli et al.~(\cite{Bersanelli94}) at 2\th{GHz} from the South Pole.
-Our estimate agrees with the expected accuracy of the Moon-calibrated temperature scale in Sect.~\ref{RCH}, where we quoted an error $< 5$\% which the cold sky baseline calibration translates into $< 156$\th{mK}.
-Similarly, the difference between the apparent, Moon calibration-dependant, zero-point and its true value is 108\th{mK}.
+The absolute baseline calibration was obtained by means of a {\it T-T} plot between destriped versions of the GEM and Rhodes maps.
+The Rhodes survey, from which the isotropic components of the CMB and the diffuse extragalactic background had been subtracted, was convolved with a Gaussian profile with a FWHM of $140\arcmin$ to match the GEM survey.
+The overlap between the two surveys covers the declination range $-51\degr\la\delta\la+30\degr$ after excluding boundary systematics.
+Using a celestial grid with a resolution of $360\degr/256 = 1\fdg40625$ produced 13\,132 paired pixels, whose {\it T-T} plot is shown in Fig.~\ref{Fig11} along with a linear fit (98\% correlation) for calibrating the true zero-point of the GEM survey baseline.

+Notwithstanding the spectral implications due to the small deviation of the linear coefficient from unity ($+14.3\pm1.6\,\mathrm{mK~K}^{-1}$ is equivalent to a temperature ratio between two synchrotron components, had the GEM band been centered at $2314.05\pm0.45$\thinspace{MHz}), we can alternatively estimate the zero-point correction from the straight mean of the pixel-by-pixel temperature differences at $3.125\pm0.092$\thinspace{K}.
+Similarly, the distribution of these pixel differences is nearly normal, as shown in Fig.~\ref{Fig12}, with a Gaussian envelope centered at $3.1356\pm0.0019$\thinspace{K} and standard deviation of $65.5\pm1.9$\thinspace{mK}.
+An important feature of the destriping procedure is that it has only a negligible effect on the temperature scale of the map, and to illustrate this, we included in Fig.~\ref{Fig12} the Gaussian envelope and its underlying distribution of pixel differences for the ground-corrected map before the destriping.
+We estimate the error in the zero-level of our survey at 103\thinspace{mK} by combining in quadrature the standard deviation of the pixel differences with the error of 80\thinspace{mK} in the absolute zero-level of the Rhodes survey, according to their calibration with the absolute sky temperature measurements of Bersanelli et al.~(\cite{Bersanelli94}) at 2\thinspace{GHz} from the South Pole.